puppykitten/ctf/sftp/README.md

   return result;
 ```

 Seeing this, I could have done one of two things: either figure this out, or just patch out the authentication step (as it has no side-effect at all for the rest of the program) and start dealing with the exploitation part while I wait for somebody smarter in the team to figure this out for me.
-Surprisingly enough, in this case I managed to chose the more efficient option and indeed I was given a helping hand by the incomparable @koczkatamas.
+Surprisingly enough, in this case I managed to choose the more efficient option and indeed I was given a helping hand by the incomparable @koczkatamas.
 Here's how he solved this:

 First we can see that the initial `hash` value does not really matter if we supply a long enough password as `hash` will shifted out and only our password characters (which are xored with the hash) will be used.So if we select a character pair (`$` and `H`) which nullify each other, eg. if password use '$', 'H' characters alternately (`$H$H$H$H$H$H$H`) then the resulting `hash` value will be 0.